Djaytan/mc-jobs-reborn-patch-place-break/README.md

 Easy and efficient, this does the trick.

-## Setup of the Bukkit plugin
+## Setup of the Spigot plugin

-We expect here that you already have a Bukkit server already set up with the JobsReborn plugin installed on it.
+We expect here that you already have a Spigot server already set up with the JobsReborn plugin installed on it.

 The server's version must be higher or equals to 1.17.x.